joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 In business, the OODA loop can be used to make decisions and take action quickly and effectively in response to changing market conditions, new technologies, or other disruptive forces.
 By constantly observing and analyzing the situation, businesses can stay ahead of the competition and adapt to new challenges.
 The OODA loop is also useful in crisis situations, where quick decisions and actions can be critical to the success or survival of a business.

-Overall, the OODA loop is a powerful tool for decision-making and action in a wide range of fields.
-By emphasizing speed, flexibility, and agility, it helps individuals and organizations stay ahead of the curve and respond effectively to changing circumstances.

 ## Agile chartering

 Agile chartering is a technique used in agile project management to set the direction and goals of a project.
 It involves bringing together a diverse group of stakeholders to collaboratively define the vision, goals, and objectives of the project.
-The goal of agile chartering is to ensure that all stakeholders are aligned and working toward a shared vision, and to create a framework for the team to work within.
+The goal is all stakeholders are aligned and working toward a shared vision.

 The process of agile chartering typically involves several steps:

 * Assemble a diverse group of stakeholders: This can include team members, customers, end-users, business owners, and other key stakeholders.

-* Define the project vision: The group works together to define a shared vision for the project, which includes the key problem the project is addressing and the desired outcome.
+* Define the project vision, which includes the key problem the project is addressing, the key approach to solving the problem, and the desired outcome.

-* Set project goals and objectives: The group works together to define specific goals and objectives that will help achieve the project vision.
+* Set project goals and objectives that will help achieve the project vision.
 These goals should be specific, measurable, achievable, relevant, and time-bound.

-* Identify risks and assumptions: The group identifies potential risks and assumptions that could impact the project's success.
+* Identify risks and assumptions that could impact the project's success.
 These risks and assumptions are then evaluated and addressed as part of the project planning process.

-* Create a working agreement: The group creates a working agreement that outlines the rules, norms, and values that will govern the project.
+* Create a working agreement that outlines the rules, norms, and values that will govern the project.
 This agreement helps to ensure that all stakeholders are aligned and working together toward a shared goal.

 Agile chartering is typically done at the beginning of a project, but it can also be done at any point during the project lifecycle to help re-align the team and stakeholders.
 The process is highly collaborative and helps to ensure that all stakeholders have a voice in the project and are working together toward a shared goal.
 By establishing clear goals and objectives and creating a shared working agreement, agile chartering helps to create a framework for success and enables the team to work more effectively together.

 ## Decision record (DR)